Norwedish/TwitchChatApp/README.md

 1. Go to the Twitch Developer Console: https://dev.twitch.tv/console
 2. Create a new application.
    - Name: (your app name)
    - OAuth Redirect URI: add the redirect URI your app uses.
 For native/mobile apps, this is often a custom scheme (e.g. `twitchchatapp://callback`) or `http://localhost` for testing — match the app's implementation.
+Which is in this case http://localhost:3000 .
    - Category: Application Integration or whatever fits.
 3. After creating the application you'll get a Client ID and a Client Secret.
 Keep these values private.